 Talent pressing the power button on the environmental controller and the chamber controller unit automatically sets the temperature and carbon dioxide percentage.

-Press the Bottom button to open the imaging chamber [1].
+Press the door button to open the door [1].
 Add water to form a thin layer inside the chamber well [2].

-Talent pressing the Bottom button to open the chamber.
+Talent pressing the door button to open the door.

 Talent pipetting water to create a thin layer inside the chamber well.